dyacob/sera2ps/README.md

 -stats) Provides a Fidel table with statistical output of character
-        occurrences into the files ``fidel.stats'' & fidel2.stats.
+        occurrences into the files "fidel.stats" & fidel2.stats.

 You may use the -s , -l , and -stats options together.
 The files "docs/recipe", "docs/fidel" and "docs/fidel2" are provided samples.